Adelekejames/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Print groups of the user
+Change owner of hello to betty